dot-legal/reference/docs/interpretation-reference.md

 # Project Breeze Documentation ("Interpretation Reference")

-Last Updated: January 1, 2021
+Last Updated: March 7, 2021

 1. Introduction
-    1. The purpose of Project Breeze is to simplify and modularize legal documents through reusable pieces of legal text (each called a "Package").
-Users of Project Breeze may reference the standard Packages available on the platform and include them in their own documents.
+    1. The purpose of Project Breeze is to modularize legal documents through reusable pieces of legal text, each called a "Package".
+Project Breeze users may link or reference the standard Packages available on the platform and include them in their own documents.
-    2. You can reference one or more Packages with a single line and drastically shorten and simplify your document (the process is called an "Import").
+    2. You can reference one or more Packages to shorten and simplify your document.
+This process is called an "Import").
 These lines are like hyperlinks to a set of general terms or a reference to a schedule or exhibit.
 The structure for this reference is outlined in this Interpretation Reference, but the following is a simple example:
         ```
         Import demo-library/provisions/general/amendment.md {"version": "0.0.0.2-alpha"}
         ```